Glorifying God Together

 Open Your Bible

-Some of my fondest memories as a kid include long summer days spent at the pool.
+Some of my fondest childhood memories include long summer days at the pool.
 These memories are filled with flipping off the diving board, shouting “Marco Polo,” and of course, playing King of the Mountain.
 The goal of King of the Mountain was to be the only one on top of the raft, ruling your kingdom by any means necessary.
-Growing up with brothers, I had to be scrappy and strategic to win at this brutal game.
+Growing up with brothers, I had to be scrappy and strategic to win this brutal game.
 From a young age, I learned that only the strong survive.

 So much of how we respond has to do with the season we’re in.
 When we’re treading water, we hope and pray for a gracious hand to help us onto the raft.
 But when we’re on top, it’s easy to become prideful in our position.
 It gets especially ugly when we believe there isn’t enough room on the raft for everyone.
 Even in the Church, we can foster the belief that the kingdom of God only has space for the “good” people, whether we’re conscious of it or not.

 We are all in need of God’s grace.
-In that humility we can seek to be like Jesus, freely passing on the strength and encouragement that has been gifted to us.
+In that humility, we can seek to be like Jesus Christ, freely passing on the strength and encouragement gifted to us.
 If the Lord of the universe humbled Himself and bore our weaknesses, how much more eager should we be to do the same for those whom He’s placed around us?

 In addition to following the sacrificial example of Jesus, Paul also calls the Roman church to accept one another for the glory of God.
 When we’re competitive and exclusive in our churches, how do you suppose we’re seen from the outside?
 Our witness is compromised by our selfishness.
 But if we’re a countercultural people and can demonstrate with love and sincerity that there is room at the table of God, then we will have something divinely different to offer.